 Looking over the west edge you can see the Orphan Lode Mine remains.
 The mine originally operated from 1891 to 1967 mining for copper than uranium ore.
 The park acquired the property in 1987, finally beginning major environmental restoration in 2008.

-With a brief 10-minute walk through pine-covered woods gives you access to the next stop on the route, Powell Point.
+A brief 10-minute walk through pine-covered woods gives you access to the next stop on the route, Powell Point.
 A large granite memorial stands for John Wesley Powell commemorating two of his groundbreaking expeditions along the Colorado River.
 You’ll have similar views to Maricopa Point here, the difference being the canyon towards the west will be more visible.

 Tip: If you’re using the shuttle buses (which I highly recommend) note that the eastbound buses do not stop at Powell Point so be sure and stop here on your way west!